scttdavs/scttdavs.github.io/_posts/2016-01-25-converting-my-site-to-jekyll.markdown

 I first built my personal site over 10 years ago.
 I didn't know much about web development then (even if I thought I did), so at first I stuck to what I knew most, flash.
 Those were the days, an entirely animated site.
 It may have been hell to maintain, and even to use sometimes, but they sure were fun to build.

 After flash went out of style, very quickly, I just wanted a simple site but one where I could add content without having to add <!--more--> a new static page.
 I didn't know rails or node then, so making an app was pretty much out of the question.
-So I turned to what was in favor then, Wordpress.
+So I turned to what was in favor then and still is now, Wordpress.
 But Wordpress had its own problems.
 It wasn't very enjoyable to work in for one.
 The dashboard was messy, plugins seemed like an easy solution, but in reality were a mess.
 Often they conflicted with each other, or you had to search around to find the best one that actually works for what you're trying to do.
 I defintely felt tied up and limited to what I could do with it.

-Leaving Wordpress, I used an actual CMS this time, that I'd heard was good: [CouchCMS][couch].
+Leaving Wordpress, I then switched to an actual CMS, one I'd heard was good: [CouchCMS][couch].
 Couch was heaven compared to Wordpress.
-Simple to set up, drop the tags in your HTML files, no need to convert to Wordpress' complicated template system.
-And again, this was fine for a while, but I still forget how I set it up originally, my password, log in portal, it's still php, and I'm still having to ftp all my changes whenever I want to add a part of my site.
+Simple to set up, drop the tags in your HTML files, no need to convert to Wordpress' forgetful and complicated template system.
+And again, this was fine for a while, but I would still forget the log in portal url, my password, it's still dealing with php, and at the end of the day, I'm still having to ftp all my changes whenever I want to add a part of my site (although [this][gitftp-post] was pretty helpful).
 The kicker was when I got a security update that I needed to patch from them or else I would be at risk of being hacked.
-It was time yet again for a change.
+It was, yet again, time for a change.

 ## Enter Jekyll

 Now I've known about Jekyll for a few years, but by then, my site was up and running fine and I didn't have a desire to switch then.
 My how times have changed.
-I dived right in and within a day I had my site up.
+I dived right in and within a day I had my site essentially done.
 Even better with Jekyll, you can get free hosting with Github Pages (since that's what they run on and Github created Jekyll).
 So with my site now running Jekyll, I get:

 - Free hosting
 - custom domain names easily added